Principled Deep Neural Network Training through Linear Programming: Linear Programming-based Training Generalizes

-\begin{remark} Since the first submission of this article, a manuscript by \cite{manurangsi2018computational} was published which extended the results by \cite{goel2017reliably}.
-This work provides an algorithm with similar characteristics to the one by \cite{goel2017reliably} but in the \emph{proper} learning setting, for depth-2 ReLU networks with convex loss functions.
+\begin{remark} A recent manuscript by \cite{manurangsi2018computational} provides a similar algorithm to the one by \cite{goel2017reliably} but in the \emph{proper} learning setting, for depth-2 ReLU networks with convex loss functions.
 The running time of the algorithm (rephrased to match our notation) is $(n/\alpha)^{O(1)} 2^{(w/\epsilon)^{O(1)}}$.
 Analogous to the comparison in Remark \ref{remark:comparisonGoel}, we obtain a much better dependence with respect to $\epsilon$ and we do not rely on convexity of the loss function or on constant depth of the neural network. \end{remark}

-\section{Conclusion and Final remarks}
+\section{Conclusion and final remarks}

-We have presented a novel framework which shows that training a wide variety of neural networks can be done in time which depends polynomially on the data set size, while satisfying a predetermined arbitrary optimality tolerance.
-Our approach is realized by approaching training through the lens of linear programming.
-Moreover, we show that training using a particular data set is closely related to the face structure of a \emph{data-independent} polytope.
+We have showed that ERM problems admit a representation which encodes \emph{all} possible training problems in a single polytope whose size depends only linearly on the sample size and possesses optimality guarantees.
+Moreover, we show that training is closely related to the face structure of this \emph{data-independent} polytope.
+As a byproduct, our contributions also improve some of the best known algorithmic results for neural network training with optimality/approximation guarantees.

-Our contributions not only improve the best known algorithmic results for neural network training with optimality/approximation guarantees, but also shed new light on (theoretical) neural network training by bringing together concepts of graph theory, polyhedral geometry, and non-convex optimization as a tool for Deep Learning.
+These results shed new light on (theoretical) neural network training by bringing together concepts of graph theory, polyhedral geometry, and non-convex optimization as a tool for Deep Learning.
+Our data-independent polyhedral encoding, its data-dependent face structure, and the fact that its size is only \emph{linear} on the sample size reveal an interesting interaction between different training problems.

-While the LPs we are constructing are large, and likely to be difficult to solve by straightforward use of our formulation, we strongly believe the theoretical foundations we lay here can also have practical implications in the Machine Learning community.
-First of all, we emphasize that all our architecture dependent terms are worst-case bounds, which can be improved by assuming more structure in the corresponding problems.
-Additionally, the history of Linear Programming has provided many interesting cases of extremely large LPs that can be solved to near-optimality without necessarily generating the complete LP description.
-In these cases the theoretical understanding of the LP structure is crucial to drive the development of incremental solution strategies.
+While a straightforward algorithmic use of our formulation is likely to be difficult to solve in practice, we believe the theoretical foundations we lay here can also have practical implications in the Machine Learning community.
+All our architecture dependent terms are worst-case bounds, which can be improved by assuming more structure.
+Additionally, the history of Linear Programming has provided many important cases of extremely large LPs that can be solved to near-optimality without necessarily generating the complete description.
+In these, the theoretical understanding of the polyhedral structure is crucial to drive the development of solution strategies.